Elia Martell, art by Elalendi ©

 A Storm of Swords

-Prince Oberyn Martell arrives in King's Landing, asking for justice for Elia and her children.} When Tyrion Lannister stands on trial for the murder of King Joffrey I Baratheon and learns his adversary in a trial by battle will be Ser Gregor Clegane, Oberyn sees an opportunity for vengeance for Elia and champions Tyrion.
-He extracts a confession from Clegane after mortally wounding him, but Gregor takes advantage of Oberyn letting his guard down, and kills him.
+Prince Oberyn Martell arrives in King's Landing, asking for justice for Elia and her children.
+When Tyrion Lannister stands on trial for the murder of King Joffrey I Baratheon and learns his adversary in a trial by battle will be Ser Gregor Clegane, Oberyn sees an opportunity for vengeance for Elia and champions Tyrion.
+Oberyn extracts a confession from Gregor after mortally wounding him, but the Mountain takes advantage of Oberyn letting his guard down, and kills the Red Viper.

 A Feast for Crows

-It is revealed that Prince Doran Martell has been plotting secretly to restore the Targaryens and revenge himself on Tywin Lannister, whom he and his brother, Oberyn, held responsible for the murders of Elia and her children.
+It is revealed that Doran Martell, Prince of Dorne, has been plotting secretly to restore the Targaryens and revenge himself on Tywin, whom he and his brother, Oberyn, held responsible for the murders of Elia and her children.

 A Dance with Dragons